craigbrogle/mobileapp/docs/syncing/pull-sync.md

 When a `ServerErrorException` or `ClientErrorException` other than `ApiDeprecatedException`, `ClientDeprecatedException` or `UnauthorizedException` is thrown during the processing of the HTTP request, the retry loop is entered.

 The retry loop checks what the `/status` endpoint of the API server returns:
-- 200 OK - exit the retry loop
+- `200 OK` - exit the retry loop
-- 500 Internal server error - wait for the next "slow delay" and try again
+- `500 Internal server error` - wait for the next "slow delay" and try again
-    - slow delay starts with 60 seconds and then is calculated: `previousDelay * rand(1.5, 2)`
+    - slow delay starts with _60 seconds_ and then it is calculated using this formula: `previousDelay * rand(1.5, 2)`
-- otherwise wait for the next "fast delay" and try again
+- _otherwise_ wait for the next "fast delay" and try again
-    - fast delay starts with 10 seconds and then is calculated: `previousDelay * rand(1, 1.5)`
+    - fast delay starts with _10 seconds_ and then it is calculated using this formula: `previousDelay * rand(1, 1.5)`

 Where everything is implemented in the code